DrShymaa2022/anonymous_citation/README.md

-This folder contains files needed for Africa Crypt 2026 Submitted manuscripts (by the same author but anonymized), mainly:
+This folder contains files needed for anonymous manuscripts (by the same author but anonymized), mainly:

 1- All cited posters with author name removed